emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/iOS16_iOS17_SystemMediaPlayers_updates.md

 - Centralised CTA buttons - no longer at the bottom
 - Removed chrome across the board

+iOS 15
 <img src="../Local Media/DocumentationMedia/iOS15_Chrome.PNG"/>

+iOS 16
 <img src="../Local Media/DocumentationMedia/iOS16_NoChrome.png"/>

-- ± 15s now ± 10s.
+- ± 15s now *± 10s*.
 True of system player and PiP experience
 - Remove slider indicator for current position
 - Allow scrubbing / dragging from anywhere in the timeline OR video view - pretty cool feature.
     When in video view other controls not visible just scrub bar